Good Oak Logs

 I always thought that old I would grow,

 Much like a fire of good oak logs,

 Flaming, then burning to a cherry heat,

 Like the fire that consumed me.

 Age comes on as a pain;

-Fingers which moved by the smallest slices of a millimeter
+Fingers that moved by the smallest slices of a millimeter,

-And all the memories that crowd the days
+And all the memories that crowd my days,

 Are no more remarked than autumn smoke,